All Episodes

 What the fuck?

-But the but they're take but they're gonna tell and then like uh anonymous account Goes out and says basically that they're slow walking the release of the documents and stuff, you know.
+And then, like, the anonymous account goes out and says basically that they're slow walking the release of the documents and stuff.

 It don't feel right.